Snacks and other food items banned in the US

-American camembert cheese is available across the country, but the authentic Camembert de Normandi cannot be found in the U.S. Like authentic brie, true camembert is an unpasteurized or “young cheese” that doesn’t meet the FDA’s safety standards.
+American camembert cheese is available across the country, but the authentic Camembert de Normandie cannot be found in the U.S. Like authentic brie, true camembert is an unpasteurized or "young cheese" that doesn't meet the FDA's safety standards.

 You may also like: States doing the most for a clean energy future